supahcraig/redpanda_basics/Deploying Red Panda/bare_metal-1node.md

 schema_registry: {}
 ```

-Note that you _may_ want to change the rpc_server, kafka_api, and admin listener addresses to `0.0.0.0` to allow external traffic
+Note that you _may_ want to change the rpc_server, kafka_api, and admin listener addresses to `0.0.0.0` to allow external traffic.

 ## 3. Start Redpanda